Nurse Practitioner (NP) Practice Authority By State & Scope of Practice

 In states with fewer restrictions, nurse practitioners help increase patient access to healthcare and serve in many underserved rural areas.
 The full practice authority model has been adopted in many states, with many more having a path to full practice authority after a period of supervision.
 Here are the three general levels of practice authority:

-• Restricted practice: Nurse practitioners in restricted states will always need physician supervision or a collaborative agreement in order to carry out at least one aspect of their practice.
+• Restricted practice: Nurse practitioners in restricted states will always need physician supervision or a collaborative agreement to carry out at least one aspect of their practice.
 In some states, nurse practitioners may be able to practice independently but need an agreement for prescriptive authority.
 In other states, there must be an agreement for any care provided beyond the scope of a registered nurse.

 Below is a table detailing each state’s regulations regarding practice authority for nurse practitioners.
 It should be noted that there is pending legislation in several states, thanks to the tireless efforts of advocacy organizations, and this can change at any time.
 The Covid-19 pandemic has also reshaped the practice environments within some states.
 Included are links to each state’s nursing board and nurse practice act for the most up-to-date information.